 Discover Hlane Royal National Park and Beyond

-If you’re up for an adventure and want to see the White Rhino, I recommend booking this full-day wildlife tour to Hlane Royal National Park from Manzini.
+If you’re up for an adventure and want to see the White Rhino, make sure to book this full-day wildlife tour to Hlane Royal National Park from Manzini.
 This tour is ideal if you want to get off the beaten track and spot giraffes, lions, elephants and hopefully the White Rhino!

 Sleep in Kaphunga Traditional Village

-Something I wished I would have known about sooner – kaPhunga.
-About 60 km from Manzini you find a traditional village that hosts visitors for the night.
-This is a unique opportunity to connect with Swazi people, learn their way of life first hand and sleep in a traditional beehive house.
+Something I wished I had known about sooner – kaPhunga.
+About 60 km from Manzini, you find a traditional village that hosts visitors for the night.
+This is a unique opportunity to connect with the Swazi people, learn their way of life first hand and sleep in a traditional beehive house.
 This has to be one of the most unique things to do in Eswatini!

 Ready for more adventures in Africa?
 Check out my other posts!